konflux-ci/konflux-ci.github.io/README.md

 1. Install Hugo: https://gohugo.io/installation/.
 2. Clone this repository and navigate to your clone.
+3. Fetch the hugo-universal-theme using the `git submodule update --init --` command
-3. Run: `hugo --source website server -D`.
+4. Run: `hugo --source website server -D`.

 This will start a local web server and will provide you the link to your local website.